antonhalim/sinatra-nyt-bookmarking-app-bk-002-public/README.md

 [Download video](http://s3-us-west-2.amazonaws.com/web-dev-readme-photos/sinatra/nyt-article-bookmarker.mp4)

+You can also visit a live demo [here](https://nyt-bookmarker.herokuapp.com/).

 ## Instructions

 The tests are written in order of increasing difficulty so get them to pass in order.
 Run your testing suite to get started.